RTÉ News: 1990s and 2000s

-2010s & 2020s
+2010s

 The 2010s opened with what has since been commemorated as "one of the most memorable moments of Irish television" being shown on RTÉ's televised news bulletins; amid a deep freeze on 8 January 2010, RTÉ showed one male individual slipping and sliding down the street in Dublin.

 On 3 April 2012, it was announced that Ed Mulhall had quit RTÉ News and Current Affairs.

 On 24 October 2012, RTÉ News & Current Affairs announced some major changes to its output from 2013.
 Prime Time relaunched with a larger studio and additional presenters Claire Byrne and George Lee.
-The Frontline was also brought under the Prime Time brand with the programme now airing 3 times a week.
-In 2012, RTÉ announced it was moving some of its regional newsrooms to local Institute of Technology as a cost saving arrangement.
+The Frontline was also brought under the Prime Time brand with the programme now airing three times a week.
+In 2012, RTÉ announced it was moving some of its regional newsrooms to local Institute of Technology as a cost-saving arrangement.
 The affected areas are Sligo, Dundalk, Galway, Athlone and Waterford.
 RTÉ will retain the Cork and Limerick bureaux.

 In January 2013, RTÉ launched a morning news programme, Morning Edition, which aired weekdays between 09:00–11:00 on RTÉ One and RTÉ News Now.
 Morning Edition was cancelled in November 2014.
 The Week in Politics now airs twice every Sunday premiering live at 12:00 and repeated again at its usual late-night slot.
-Morning Ireland relaunched in 2013 in a new studio and continues to air both on RTÉ Radio 1 and RTÉ News Now.
+Morning Ireland relaunched in 2013 in a new studio and continues to air both on RTÉ Radio 1 and RTÉ News.

-RTÉ News and Current Affairs currently produces over 1,000 hours of television programming and 2,000 hours of radio programming a year.

-On 26 April 2014, RTÉ News got a new look for all of its news programmes across RTÉ Television, with a tweaked logo, new opening & closing titles, new graphics, new backdrop in Studio 3 and a new arrangement of the 9 February 2009 news music.
+On 26 April 2014, RTÉ News got a new look for all of its news programmes across RTÉ Television, with a tweaked logo, new opening and closing titles, new graphics, new backdrop in Studio 3, and a new arrangement of the 9 February 2009 news music.
 The new look was unveiled at the Six One news bulletin.

 On 22 September 2014, RTÉ News on Two was dropped.
-It was replaced two new early evening bulletins called News Feed at 18:55 and 19:55.
+It was replaced by two new early evening bulletins called News Feed at 18:55 and 19:55.
 In January 2017 News Feed was also dropped.
 RTÉ2 does not provide any news service outside the children's programme news2day.